-Learn how to build a garden wall with interlocking concrete pavers; includes instructions along with tips, materials, and tools lists.
+Learn how to winterize your lawn; includes step-by-step instructions along with tips, materials, and tools lists.

 Viewing Project in Lawn & Garden > Garden > Lawn Care

 I’m up early today to pick up some potting soil.
 As soon as I get home, I’ll be giving some of my flowering plants more growing room.

 I really love my container plants.
 But they do have special needs that have to be considered, especially when you're planting them.
 Now what I've discovered is that the main difference between a plant that's set into a container like this and one that's put into the ground is the amount of soil surrounding the root system.

 In a container, it's very limited.
 That means the plant can dry out very quickly.
 On the other hand if there's not proper drainage, you can actually drown a plant.
 So water control is really important.
 Now I always use a planter that has a good drainage hole in the bottom.